 As a woman, estrogen (or oestrogen) plays a great role in your sexual health and general reproductive characteristics.
 Before menopause, your estrogen levels should range between 15 and 350 picograms per millilitre.
 Anything outside this range may make your life a little bit difficult.
 Hot flashes, low sex drive, irregular periods, depression, etc. are the most common indicators of low estrogen levels.
 Although low estrogen levels are more prevalent in women past menopause, any woman in her menstrual years can experience this problem.
+However, there are some similar symptoms as access estrogen, in which case you would need to find the right resources to help reduce estrogen dominance and keep you healthy.

 The good news is that you can always increase your estrogen levels in the healthiest way possible.
 Did you know that there are a lot of foods with amazing nutrients that can help raise estrogen levels in your blood?
 Read on to find out what they are.